Rumble in the Jungle: Expository vs. Synthesis Essays 🥊

 And voila!
 You've just cooked up a delicious synthesis essay!
 But don't rest on your laurels just yet.
 Check out the following video tutorial for more tips and tricks on writing expository and synthesis essays.
 Remember, practice makes perfect!

-Having walked through the detailed guides, let's solidify what we've absorbed with a video tutorial.
-This video by Tutor Phil provides a systematic walkthrough on crafting a synthesis essay.
+Now that we've gone through the detailed guides, let's reinforce what we've learned with a video tutorial.
+This video by Tutor Phil gives a step-by-step walkthrough on how to write a synthesis essay.

 I hope you found that video tutorial helpful.
 Now, let's test your understanding of expository and synthesis essays with a fun interactive quiz.